dangkhoi-dev/boolean-network-analyzer/README.md

 > *Đồ án Tổng hợp - hướng Trí tuệ Nhân tạo*
 > Author: **Tran Phan Dang Khoi** (Student ID 2352626)

-A Python toolkit, a Streamlit web application, **and a fully in-browser live demo** for parsing, simulating, and analyzing Boolean networks.
+A Python toolkit **and a fully in-browser live demo** for parsing, simulating, and analyzing Boolean networks.
 Implements every requirement of the assignment:

 1. Import a Boolean network from a `.bnet` file
 2. Visualize the influence graph (with sign-annotated edges)